NCAR/DART/models/wrf/tutorial/README.rst

    ::

      module load nco
-     module load ncl
+     module load ncl/6.6.2

 These commands are provided by default with the param.csh script.
 More details are provided below.
 There are multiple phases for the setup: building the DART executables, downloading the initial WRF boundary conditions, building (or using existing) WRF executables, and configuring and staging the scripting needed to perform an experiment.